kc3222/CS520-assignments/assignment1/README.md

 ## Part 2: Debugging & Iterative Improvement

-This section details the debugging and iterative improvement process for identified failure cases from Part 1.
+This section details the debugging and iterative improvement process for the two failed problems from Part 1: problems 375 and 944.

 ### Summary of Debugging Efforts